fablab-bergamo/FabOMatic-backend/README.md

-# FAB-O-MATIC : backend
+# Fab-O-Matic back-end

 [![Build, test and package](https://github.com/fablab-bergamo/rfid-backend/actions/workflows/build.yml/badge.svg)](https://github.com/fablab-bergamo/rfid-backend/actions/workflows/build.yml)

 ## What is this project?

-* This is a web application to handle a FabLab machines access through RFID arduino boards (see arduino project : [RFID Arduino](https://github.com/fablab-bergamo/rfid-arduino) )
+* This is a web application to handle a FabLab machines access by Fab-O-Matic boards connected to the machines (see ESP32 project : [Fab-O-Matic](https://github.com/fablab-bergamo/Fab-O-matic) )

 * Homescreen example, with real-time machine status: